 Operations and Algebraic Thinking

-According to USCC standards, algebraic thinking is one of the key areas of focus in the later primary years to ensure a seamless transition from arithmetic to algebra in middle school.
+According to USCC standards, algebraic thinking is one of the key focus areas in the later primary years to ensure a seamless transition from arithmetic to algebra in middle school.
 Difficulty in translating a situation to algebraic expression or equation can be attributed to limited comprehension of word problems on four operations in younger grades.
 While it is important to learn how to add, subtract, multiply or divide whole numbers, understanding the meaning of each of these operations and the various situations in which these are used are equally critical to building a strong foundation in algebra.

 Let us understand this with an example from the Cuemath curriculum.